Ramol Sillamaa

-Ramol Sillamaa (born 17 October 2004) is an Estonian footballer who plays as a winger for Harju and the Estonia national football team.
+Ramol Sillamaa (born 17 October 2004) is an Estonian footballer who plays as a winger for Jönköpings Södra IF, on loan from Harju and the Estonia national football team.

 Early life

 As a youth player, Sillamaa joined the youth academy of Estonian side JK Loo.

 Club career

 Sillamaa debuted for Estonian side Kalev at the age of fifteen years-old in 2020.
 He went on to appear in 45 matches in the Estonian Premium League for the club, scoring four goals and providing five assists.
 He joined Belgian club KAA Gent in July 2023, agreeing to a two-year professional contract having also had trials in Italy with Cagliari, SPAL and Napoli.
 He made his league debut for Jong KAA Gent appearing as a second-half substitute in the 60th minute in a 1–0 victory against Royal Cappellen in the Belgian Division 1.

 He suffered a broken ankle shortly after the beginning of the 2024–25 season.
 This ruled him out of action for three months.
 He subsequently joined Slovak 2.
 Liga club FC ŠTK 1914 Šamorín in January 2025.
 He made his debut for the club against Zilina II in a 2–1 league victory on 3 March 2025.

+He got loaned out to the Swedish club Jönköpings Södra IF in August 2026.